Antitakeover Statutes and Internal Corporate Governance

 problems) need stronger internal monitoring and control

-The complementarity hypothesis predicts that rms increase
+The complementarity hypothesis predicts that firms increase

 internal governance mechanisms whenstates abolish existing